Command-line client

 Login

-Logins can be automated by reading passwords from the standard output of a command, from sieve.cf, or from .netrc, or by using TLS client authentication.
+Logins can be automated by reading passwords from the standard output of a command, sieve.cf, or .netrc, or by using TLS client authentication.

 Files that contain passwords must be neither group- nor world-readable.